Frequently Asked Questions

 Possibly — but not automatically.

 Placing multiple rabbits together depends on the rabbits themselves, whether they are already bonded, your experience level, and your ability to safely house and manage them.
 We do not place unbonded pairs casually or without careful planning.
-At least one rabbit in the perspective pair must already be spayed/neutered.
+At least one rabbit in the prospective pair must already be spayed/neutered.

 Do rabbits need a companion?